 Where to place Santolina

-Water thoroughly the first spring, summer seasons.
-Then only occasional waterings after that.
+Water thoroughly during the first spring, and summer seasons.
+Then only occasional watering after that.
 Trim back during the winter season.
-No fertilizer required for the Santolina Plant.
+No fertilizer is required for the Santolina Plant just initial watering then trimming back during the winter seasons.
+Learn more about this plant at Wikipedia.